DiddiLeija/diddiparser2/docs/tutorial.rst

     var is_true = False;     !# Booleans
     var empty_stuff = Null;  !# Null (explicitly)

-Also, you can call function, and pass arguments or not:
+Also, you can call functions, and pass arguments or not:

 ::